AJPort-DataEngineer/order-data-etl-pipeline-aws/README.md

 ## 👤 About Me

-Aspiring Data Engineer with hands-on experience building cloud-native data pipelines using AWS services.
+Data Engineer with hands-on experience building cloud-native data pipelines using AWS services.
 Passionate about transforming raw data into insights.

 📍 Based in Dallas, TX
 🎓 B.S. in Cybersecurity / Information Assurance